lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/_index.md

 # GETTING STARTED IN YOUR MS AZURE LAB

-In this workshop, you’ll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS) and secure AKS with McAfee MVISION CLOUD.
+You’ll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS) and secure AKS with McAfee MVISION CLOUD.

 In this module, you will: